L O A D I N G

 Yes, we have male and female changing rooms and showers.

 Please bring your own swim hat with you – Red for a regular swimmer, bright green for non- wetsuit.
-Or if Di is the swim manager they can be bought at the lake (card or phone payment only)
+Or if Jason is the swim manager is present, they can be bought at the lake (card or phone payment only)

 If we have to cancel a session due to poor water quality or temperature we will post the info on the club forum and facebook pages, so please do check before you leave home.
 If we have enough notice from the OEC we will post to our Facebook group, and put an item on our website so please keep an eye on social media and the website.